-Nearly 61% of publishers use Google Ad Manager to serve ads on their website and bring more demand for the display ad inventories.
-In the context of video and mobile advertising, Ad Manager’s share lies between 53% and 57% (Src).
-Being the leading partner of publishers, Google has a top concern – maintain the advertising ecosystem safe for all.
+Nearly 73% of publishers use Google Ad Manager to serve ads on their websites, bringing more demand for display ad inventories.
+Being the leading partner of publishers, Google has a top concern – maintaining the advertising ecosystem safe for all.

-For this reason, Google has created a set of policies and often scans publishers’ websites to ensure that the ads as well as the content and traffic on the web pages are fulfilling the criteria.
+For this reason, Google has created a set of policies and often scans publishers’ websites to ensure that the ads, content, and web page traffic fulfill the criteria.

 Although publishers try their best to make sure the terms and conditions aren’t being violated, they come across situations when Google stops ad serving for policy violations.
-In the worst scenarios, Google suspends the publisher’s Ad Manager or AdX account, and can even close the accounts for an indefinite time period.
+In the worst scenarios, Google suspends the publisher’s Ad Manager or AdX account and can even close the accounts indefinitely.

 Having said that, how can you stop being penalized for policy violations?
-To find the answer to the question, you need to first understand what are considered violations.
+To find the answer, you must first understand what are considered violations.

 - Malvertising in ad creative.
 It is one of the major causes of policy violations in Google Ad Manager.
-When an ad creative contains requests to domains having malware, then Google considers it as a policy violation.
-Similarly, if an ad creative directs to a landing page that hosts malvertising, then the publisher may have to face a violation.
+When an ad creative contains requests to domains with malware, Google considers it a policy violation.
+Similarly, if an ad creative directs to a landing page that hosts malvertising, the publisher may face a violation.

 - Ad creative redirecting to a page with illegal content.
 If an ad creative redirects users to a URL that further leads to a page containing legally objectionable content, then Google considers a policy violation by the particular ad creative.

 - Misinterpretation of an ad.
-An ad may ask users for software download, political donations, or any other financial services.
-In cases like this, if there is any misinterpretation in the ad’s content, then Google disables the ad creative for policy violation as it failed to provide a clear motive of the ad.
+An ad may ask users for software downloads, political donations, or any other financial services.
+In cases like this, if there is any misinterpretation in the ad’s content, then Google disables the ad creative for policy violation as it failed to provide a clear motive for the ad.

 - Automated ad clicks and impressions.
-Google strictly prohibits inflation of clicks and impressions of an ad.
-If the ad creative is getting artificial clicks by any means or directing the users to a URL that has an automated ad clicking, then it is a policy violation.
-Also, it will be a violation if the ads are placed in a wrong placement that causes accidental clicks by the users.
+Google strictly prohibits the inflation of clicks and impressions of an ad.
+If the ad creative is getting artificial clicks by any means or directing the users to a URL with an automated ad clicking, it is a policy violation.
+Also, it will be a violation if the ads are placed in the wrong placement, which causes accidental clicks by the users.

 - Ad creative redirecting to variable IP addresses.
-An ad creative directing to Dynamic DNS or IP Mapping is a policy violation in Google Ad Manager.
-If the creative is directing the users to a domain that changes the IP address frequently and delivers varying content; then Google takes it a violation.
+An ad creative directed to Dynamic DNS or IP Mapping is a policy violation in Google Ad Manager.
+If the creative directs the users to a domain that changes the IP address frequently and delivers varying content, then Google takes it as a violation.

-- Ad creatives redirecting to a landing page with auto-redirects and pop-up ads.
-Auto-redirects that take a user to another website unexpectedly and pop-up ads that try to lure users to click on them are a type of malicious activity according to Google.
+- Ad creatives redirect to a landing page with auto-redirects and pop-up ads.
+According to Google, auto-redirects that take a user to another website unexpectedly and pop-up ads that try to lure users into clicking on them are a type of malicious activity.

-In addition to the ad content, there are a few other factors that may lead to account closure or suspension such as recurring interstitial ads that do not meet Google’s guidelines, ad creatives that load blank or white pages when clicked, and so on.
+In addition to the ad content, a few other factors may lead to account closure or suspension, such as recurring interstitial ads that do not meet Google’s guidelines, ad creatives that load blank or white pages when clicked, and so on.